V-coding: Description

-A 2018 report from the Indiana Maurer University School of Law, along with a subsequent report in the UCLA Journal of Gender and Law, found that, based on accounts of former inmates, it was common for trans women placed in men's prisons to be assigned to cells with aggressive cisgender male cellmates to maintain social control and to, as one inmate described it, "keep the violence rate down", or as prison authorities stated, "violence prevention".
-Trans women used in this manner are often raped daily.
-This process is known as V-coding and has been described as so common that it is effectively "a central part of a trans woman's sentence".
+A 2018 report from the Indiana Journal of Law and Social Equality, along with a previous 2012 report in the UCLA Journal of Gender and Law, found that, based on accounts of former inmates, it was common for trans women placed in men's prisons to be assigned to cells with aggressive cisgender male cellmates to maintain social control and to, as one inmate described it, "keep the violence rate down."
+A separate article wrote that prison authorities similarly framed this practice as "violence prevention."
+The two above articles also reported multiple stories that involved V-coding victims being raped daily, and found that V-coding was common enough to be considered "a central part of a trans woman's sentence."